sbourdeaud/nutanix/README.md

 - ahv-migration.ps1: used to import Scale Computing exported vms (as xml and qcow2) in a given container and create corresponding AHV virtual machines.
 Can also be used to export an AHV virtual machine's disks to qcow2.

 - get-NTNXAlertPolicy.ps1: retrieves all healthchecks and alerts with full information and export to csv.

+When setting up a new Nutanix cluster, use:
+- set-cvms.ps1 after having created the HA/DRS cluster in vCenter to apply Nutanix best practices on the vSphere cluster,
+- set-hostconfig.ps1 to configure redundant dns and ntp on esxi servers,
+- add-DRSAffinityRulesForMA.ps1 after having configured Metro Availability (if applicable) to create the relevant DRS groups and rules for MA.

+Please report any bugs here.
+Not that scripts were recently modified to deal with PowerCLI 6.5 (dropped snapins) and updated Nutanix cmdlets (errors should now be more verbose when those aren't installed properly).